Skip to Content

 This is excellent value as transport in Tulum is notoriously expensive.
 Furthermore, the entry fees for each add up to $40 USD alone and are included in your ticket.

-Visiting Casa Cenote (Cenote Manati) - What to Expect
+Visiting Casa Cenote (Cenote Manati)

 What's interesting about this open cenote is that due to the close proximity to the ocean, the cenote shares fresh and salt water.
 This creates a unique environment where freshwater fish and saltwater fish can actually live together!

 After paying the entry, you're free to enjoy the cenote for as long as you like.
-Furthermore, the fee includes use of life jackets, lockers, and showers.
+Furthermore, the fee includes the use of life jackets, lockers, and showers.

-There’s also a small restaurant on site if you need a break from exploring.
+There’s also a small restaurant on-site if you need a break from exploring.

 Remember, showering before swimming in any cenote in Mexico is mandatory to conserve the delicate ecosystem.

-Palm trees in Mexico
+Palm trees in mexico

 Is There a Crocodile at Casa Cenote?